MirjamC/xml-workshop/_build/html/_sources/7_alto_ET.md

 ## Load the Didl file and examine the structure ;

-We have now a more readable page and the corresponding page number.
-However, if we store this then later we will have no idea from which newspaper this page was.
-In lesson 3 we described that we can find metadata corresponding to an alto file in an Didle file.
+We now have a more readable page with the corresponding page number.
+However, if we store this as is, we will have no idea from which newspaper this page was extracted.
+This makes it of limited reuseability.
+In lesson 3 we described that we can find metadata corresponding to an Alto file in a Didle file.
 The alto and didle file have the same identifier, so you can match them.

-In this case, the both have the identifier 1.
+In our case, they both have the identifier 1.

 ```{admonition} Exercise
 :class: attention